Suitret/Suitret/README.md

 ### Hi there! 👋

-I'm Tertius ADJAOKE, a passionate 💻 Data Science student.
+I'm Tertius ADJAOKE, a passionate 💻 Data Scientist.
 I'm on a journey to explore the exciting realms of 🤖 AI, and 📊 Data Science.
 In my free time, I enjoy crafting 🌐 WordPress websites.

 - 🔭 I’m currently working on the [Simple Shell Project] 🚀
 - 🌱 I’m currently diving deeper into [Advanced Structures in C Language] 📚